syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Checkbox in group header

-The SfListView provides support to select each group and items in the group like a checkbox selection by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms%7ESyncfusion.ListView.XForms.SfListView%7EItemTemplate.html) respectively.
+The SfListView provides support to select each group and items in the group like a checkbox selection by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms%7ESyncfusion.ListView.XForms.SfListView%7EItemTemplate.html) respectively.
 The checkbox state will be update by using converter.

-The following code example illustrates how to perform checkbox selection in group and its items like below,
+To perform checkbox selection in group and its items like below,follow the code example.

 {% highlight xaml %}
 <ContentPage>